FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Tremenheere, Tremenhere, Tramenheere, Tramenhere and many more.

 This web page shows only a small excerpt of our Tremenheere research.
-Another 251 words (18 lines of text) covering the years 1200 and 1832 are included under the topic Early Tremenheere History in all our PDF Extended History products.
+Another 251 words (18 lines of text) covering the years 1200 and 1832 are included under the topic Early Tremenheere History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Tremenheere Notables in all our PDF Extended History products.
+More information is included under the topic Early Tremenheere Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: settlers who were recorded from the mid 17th century in the great migration from Europe to the New World.
 Many fisherman from the coastal villages of Cornwall migrated to the eastern seaboard from Newfoundland, to Maine, to Florida, and to the Leeward Islands..